Encentivize/kwaai-crud/README.md

 @query(string): query to add to the id search.
 Useful for multitenant or environments where you want to limit results.
 @rawQuery(object): the raw mongo query to use if you don't want to parse the normal query.
 @schema(object): JSON schema object to merge the schema links into on return for hyperschema

+Be careful using rawQuery, can cause problems if anything but count and where are used.

 ###getFirstOrNull(options,callback)
  gets a record by query and returns the first item or null